 However, if perfection is not the goal or time or money are factors, you can squeegee the epoxy a little more heavily in those areas during the application process but you must be sure that you have enough epoxy to finish the job.

 Floors that have had the cracks patched, have previously been painted or have heavy oils stains, also need to be sanded (or profiled) with an upright floor sander to provide proper bond adhesion for the epoxy and provide a smooth finish.

-When painting a basement or other indoor floor or patio, you may have carpet or paint to remove.
+When painting indoor floors or patios, you may have carpet or paint to remove.
 Carpet and tile mastic are probably the easiest to deal with.
 To prep the floor you will need to get an adhesive stripper from your local hardware store and follow the directions.
 Proper ventilation, respirators, safety glasses, gloves, scraping tools and disposal of the waste are critical for this do-it-yourself job.
-However, most basements floors should be ready to paint and floor preparation will most likely be limited to washing with an all-purpose cleaner or etching with EpoxyPRO floor prep solution.
+However, most indoor floors should be ready to paint and floor preparation will most likely be limited to washing with an all-purpose cleaner or etching with EpoxyPRO floor prep solution.